These days, content is everywhere. Whether it’s from the web, social media, or video, people and companies create content every day.

 If you want more people to see certain web pages, it’s good to use them as internal links.
 I don’t recommend making a lot of changes to internal links at once.
 Instead, add a few internal links to existing content every few days.
 If you own a large website, you can slightly ramp up how often you add internal links.

 It’s also important to look for gaps in your content strategy.
 Content gaps are missing topics that one website doesn’t have compared to its competitors.

 For instance, let’s say that you own a book review website.
-After looking at your competitor’s websites, you notice that many of them review true crime books.
+After looking at your competitor’s websites during a website content audit, you notice that many of them review true crime books.
 Your website doesn’t have true crime reviews, meaning you have a content gap.

 You could fix this hypothetical content gap by including more content about true crime on your website.